Aura-healthcare/Aura_gitbook/Mobile Application.md

 # Aura Mobile Application

-The Aura mobile application is a smartphone application that connects epileptic patient to Aura service.
+The Aura mobile application is a smartphone application that connects epileptic patient to Aura Solution.

 It can work in two distinct modes: